-The Dorset Standards also include that each school and college completes and submits to the Safeguarding Children Board an annual audit of its safeguarding and child protection arrangements, including an action plan.
+The Dorset Standards also include that each school and college complete and submits to the Safeguarding Children Board an annual audit of its safeguarding and child protection arrangements, including an action plan.
+Broadmayne's most recent Safeguarding Audit was completed in February 2019.

-All children have the right to be safeguarded from harm or exploitation whatever their
+All children have the right to be safeguarded from harm or exploitation whatever their children, their parents/carers and other agencies to safeguard children and promote their welfare.